hexedwalnut/fen-ttrpg/content/core/chapters/introduction.md

 6. 1d20

 If a weapon has a trait that increases its die by one increment a weapon with 1d4 becomes 1d6 instead, conversely decreased by one increment would become a 1d8.
 At number one on the scale a decrease has no effect, similarly when a die reaches a number six on the scale it cannot be increased by any further increments.

+### Additional Die

+When rolling with one or more additional die, you pick from the dice you are rolling the die with the highest amount of sides.
+Then you roll one or more additional die of that type.